Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 Choosing the right scenario can emphasize the performance difference and focus the benchmark on a specific part of the whole parsing process.
 For example:

-- If there has been changes to the parsing engine, but no changes to the lexer engine, the `Parser Only` scenario may be most appropriate.
+- If there have been changes to the parsing engine, but no changes to the lexer engine, the `Parser Only` scenario may be most appropriate.

 Note that the ECMA5 Grammar does not use a Chevrotain Lexer in its implementation.